 Croatia lies on the shore of the Adriatic Sea, just opposite Italy and makes up part of the Meditteranean with Greece close by.
 Throughout the years, Croatia’s popularity has skyrocketed thanks to social media and, none other than, the hugely popular Game of Thrones TV series which was filmed in various locations around this versatile country.

 Croatia truly has it all; beautiful mainland with magnificent valleys, mountains and their towering peaks, and a coastline to die for, studded with hundreds of islands.
-Tourism has been a major economic driver for Croatia for years but it’s even more so in the recent past.
-With such an overwhelming influx of visitors year after year it is important to find a development model that will allow Croatia to grow economically thanks to tourism, but that will also take into account the sustainability of such an endeavour.
+Tourism has been a major economic driver in Croatia for years but it’s even more so in the recent past.
+With such an influx of visitors year after year it is important to find a development model that will allow Croatia to grow economically thanks to tourism, but that will also take into account the sustainability of such an endeavour.

 So What Exactly is Sustainable Tourism?

 It is quite common for people to assume that the term ‘sustainable’ is a reference to eco-friendliness.
 Going green is a big part of sustainable tourism but it’s not the only element of sustainable tourism.
 Actually, sustainable tourism rests on three pillars:

 Sustainability is integral to everything Sail Croatia does, which is why we’ve funded and founded non-profit organisation, Green Sail, dedicated to raising awareness on the practices and responsibilities that will help maintain Croatia as a sustainable tourism destination for future generations.

 Green Sail is passionate about a sustainable future of tourism in Croatia and it is the core foundation of their business.
 They partner with various agencies within the nautical industry from charter companies and marinas, to environmentally conscious businesses and individuals that all share in the same passion and goal - to keep Croatia as pristine as possible.